LibraryCarpentry/lc-sql/episodes/01-introduction.md

 to help people find the information they need, e.g., conducting a search via a library catalogue.
 With SQL, you can directly construct your database queries without the constraints (e.g., field name or search limitations) imposed by a mediated search interface.
-Librarians are good at searching information so don’t be afraid – constructing queries using SQL is simply a different and more direct way of finding information.
+Librarians are good at searching information – constructing queries using SQL is simply a different and more direct way of finding information.

 > ## What are some of the uses for SQL in libraries?